The Toll (Justified)

 "The Toll" is the eleventh episode of the fifth season of the American Neo-Western television series Justified.
 It is the 63rd overall episode of the series and was written by co-executive producer Benjamin Cavell and directed by Jon Avnet.
 It originally aired on FX on March 25, 2014.

 The series is based on Elmore Leonard's stories about the character Raylan Givens, particularly "Fire in the Hole", which serves as the basis for the episode.
 The series follows Raylan Givens, a tough deputy U.S. Marshal enforcing his own brand of justice.
 The series revolves around the inhabitants and culture in the Appalachian Mountains area of eastern Kentucky, specifically Harlan County where many of the main characters grew up.
-In the episode, Art is mortally wounded after being shot protecting Alison.
+In the episode, Art is severely wounded after being shot protecting Alison.
 Raylan and the Marshals then set out to find the shooter while Boyd meets with his associates to arrange a new deal for their business.

 According to Nielsen Media Research, the episode was seen by an estimated 2.05 million household viewers and gained a 0.6 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the acting, writing and pace.